“I love the feeling of tension in my body each morning.” – A quote by No-one Ever

 But … there were still many imbalances lurking deep inside of me that affected my overall physical performance.

-- I was strong, but in-flexible
+- I was strong, but in-flexible;

-- I could move well in certain types of movements, but in others I felt completely disconnected from my body
+- I could move well in certain types of movements, but in others I felt completely disconnected from my body;

-- My body worked great in my comfort zone, but I couldn’t adapt very quickly
+- My body worked great in my comfort zone, but I couldn’t adapt very quickly.

-These imbalances ultimately led to a build up of excessive muscular tension in my body over the years, which became very obvious when my spine buckled like cheap bike wheel.
+These imbalances ultimately led to a build up of excessive muscular tension in my body over the years, which became very obvious when my spine buckled like a cheap bike wheel.